fazli1702/SC1015-Mini-Project/README.md

 **NTU SC1015 Mini Project**

 ## About
 Each year, 1.35 million p.eople are killed on roadways around the world.
 Crash injuries are estimated to be the eighth leading cause of death globally for all age groups and the leading cause of death for children and young people 5–29 years of age.
-More people now die in crashes than from HIV/AIDS.

 Accidents are an unfortunate reality of our daily lives, impacting individuals, families, and communities across the United States.
 Understanding the causes, patterns, and consequences of accidents is of paramount importance for public safety, transportation planning, and policy-making.
 In this notebook, we delve into the world of accidents, specifically focusing on accidents that occur on the roads and highways of the United States.